 Adding to the learning landscape of West Chicago is the 27,000-square-foot West Chicago Public Library.
 This modern facility is lined with a collection of more than 70,000 items and offers a multitude of programming for children through adults.

 In and around West Chicago, finding exactly what you need is simple with access to a wide variety of available shopping, dining and lodging choices.

 Family-owned businesses and national chains are successfully mixed in the community.
 “Big box” supermarkets and grocers, office supply stores, home improvement centers, hardware shops, and more are located within West Chicago.

 The business environment of West Chicago is healthy, and there is no better time to be a part of it.
 Small businesses and Fortune 500 companies sit side by side in the city, and countless opportunities exist for development and relocation.

-West Chicago’s Economic Development Division, together with a supportive local government, the Western DuPage Chamber of Commerce, and Choose DuPage, is well-prepared and willing to assist businesses with site selection and business counseling and services, as well as provide resources for private and public financing.
+West Chicago Now is the City's Economic Development arm and together with a supportive local government, the Western DuPage Chamber of Commerce, and Choose DuPage, is well-prepared and willing to assist businesses with site selection and business counseling and services, as well as provide resources for private and public financing.
 Area institutions of higher learning also work closely with local companies to customize training programs for employees.